inspector: Urchin Installation Integrity Checker

 - Checks and reports the status of the Urchin Scheduler (urchind)

-When invoked with the "-p" argument, inspector will check for the availability of the specified network port.
-This option is intended primarily for use by the Urchin installation process, and provides no information about the actual Urchin distribution itself.
+When invoked with the "-p" argument, inspector will check for the availability of the specified port to use by the Urchin6 webserver.

 The "-r" (repair) option will cause the utility to attempt to repair the permissions of any files in the Urchin distribution that are not consistent with the the original installation.
 This is typically only useful on UNIX-type platforms, and in most cases will require that the utility be run as the "root" user.